Schizophrenia, Faith & Business: Loving Jesus While Running a Startup

 Tomas Heligr-Pyke

-It's like, oh, why did that contract die?
-Oh, because that led to something even better.
-It was really interesting.
-And so and it's always the light, like I'm yet to find something that doesn't work that way.
+Why did that contract die?
+Because it led to something even better.
+I’m yet to find something that doesn’t work that way.

 00:34:03:24 - 00:34:09:24